HeaLing-workshop/HeaLing-workshop.github.io/index.md

 # Contact
 <!--- google groups -->
-If you need to contact the organizers, email us to <healing-workshop@googlegroups.com>
+For inquiries, please contact us at <healing-workshop@googlegroups.com>
 # Sponsors
 <!--- Add RJ and ActDisease project -->
 This workshop is supported by the [ActDisease project](https://actdisease.org) in Modern History of Medicine at Uppsala University, Sweden.